STORIES FROM THE COLLECTION

 Stories from the Collection

 Join us as we experience a day in the life of a competitor in Nos Galan, the annual road race event which takes place in the town of Mountain Ash.
 We will take you on this journey through objects belonging to the Cynon Valley Museum’s collection, you can learn of the history, structure, and traditions of this fantastic local event.
-Follow the link for the full exhibition.
+Follow this link for the full exhibition.

 This year Nos Galan is a little different.
 It will be taking place throughout December, allowing participants to complete the 5km in their own time and post their results online.
 To celebrate this year’s virtual Nos Galan, we have a daily digital Nos Galan countdown, showcasing the objects in our collection that relate to this local event throughout the years.
-Follow the link and count down with us!
+Follow this link to count down with us!

 JEWISH HISTORY FROM THE CYNON VALLEY

 Morris Jacobs clothed the people of the Cynon Valley.
 Starting out as pawnbroker Morriss would move and expand his buisness becoming famed as a draper for all people.
 This is his story told through the collection at the Cynon Valley Museum.
-Follow the link for the full exhibtion.
+Follow this link for the full exhibtion.

 to the Cynon Valley Collection